 Moving to China can be both exciting and frustrating.
-Having an opportunity to live side by side with people from this strong and vivid culture provides expats with a vibrant experience that is enriched with an opportunity to learn from people who have a very different perspective on the world.
+Having an opportunity to live side by side with people from this strong and vivid culture provides expats with a vibrant experience enriched with an opportunity to learn from people who have a very different perspective on the world.

-Almost all of them find that it can take a significant period of time to adjust to life here and many of them return home, deciding that China really isn’t the place for them.
-Regardless of the outcome, spending time in this unique and different culture will almost certainly provide you with an experience that you will never forget.
+Almost all of them find that it can take a significant period of time to adjust to life here, and many of them return home, deciding that China really isn’t the place for them.
+Regardless of the outcome, spending time in this unique and different culture will certainly provide you with an experience that you will never forget.

-The cost of living in the major cities in China did increase in the 2012 Mercer cost of living survey and Chinese cities remained some of the most expensive cities in the world in which to live.
-Shanghai was named as the most expensive city in China at position 16, following by Beijing at 17.
-For full details of the cost of living expenses that you can expect to have to pay as an expatriate in China please see our Shanghai expat guide or our guide to living in Beijing.
+The cost of living in the major cities in China increased in the 2012 Mercer cost of living survey, and Chinese cities remained some of the most expensive cities in the world in which to live.
+Shanghai was named the most expensive city in China at position 16, followed by Beijing at 17.
+For full details of the cost of living expenses that you can expect to have to pay as an expatriate in China, please see our Shanghai expat guide or our guide to living in Beijing.

 Language: Several different Chinese languages are in existence throughout China; 70% of the population speaks Mandarin (Putonghua, based on the Beijing dialect) whilst the remaining people speak Yue (Cantonese), Wu (Shanghaiese), Minbei (Fuzhou), Minnan (Hokkien-Taiwanese) and other minority languages.
 English is becoming increasingly important as a business language.